AMWA-TV/info-004/docs/Introduction.md

 ## Conclusions

 This document has provided an overview of the need for DNS-SD for NMOS RDS discovery and provided details of an overall approach to use and configuration of DNS-SD in an NMOS deployment.
-Additional details for setting up specific DNS-SD servers with practical hints can be found as part of an AMWA NMOS DNS-SD Implementation Guide .
+Additional details for setting up specific DNS-SD servers with practical hints can be found as part of the Example HOWTO in the next section.

 ## Abbreviations